 Family - Liliaceae

-Leaves - Basal, linear, flat, to +40cm long, equaling or exceeding the aerial stems, glabrous, dark green.
+Leaves - Basal, linear, flat, to 40 cm, the bases sheathing the aerial stems, equaling or exceeding the aerial stems, glabrous, dark green.

 Flowering - April - May.

-Habitat - Commonly cultivated.
-Escaped around old homesites and in disturbed sites.
+Habitat - Persisting, or uncommonly escaped, around old homesites, cemeteries, and disturbed sites.

 Origin - Native to Europe.

 Other info. - This distinctive species is widely cultivated in Missouri and elsewhere in the U.S. Once established it can persist for decades without further care.
 There are reports that the plant will (uncommonly) escape cultivation in parts of the eastern U.S., but there is scant evidence that this ever occurs in Missouri.
 Missouri plants rarely produce mature fruits.
 The plant is easily identified by its unique flowers, and these are sometimes the most visible evidence of a former homestead.